What Fraud KPIs Should Telecom Operators Monitor?

 Why is TCG Important in Fraud Management?

-2. Network Performance Monitoring Besides fraud detection, TCG is a robust tool for testing network performance.
-Operators can track call quality metrics, latency, and other performance indicators to ensure the network is functioning optimally.
+Beyond fraud detection, TCG serves as a robust tool for monitoring network performance.
+Operators can track call quality metrics, latency, and other performance indicators to ensure optimal network functionality.

-4. International Call Verification Test calls are often sent internationally to verify if call termination is happening correctly and if fraud techniques like “grey routes” are being used.
-Grey routes are illegitimate ways to terminate calls, which can lead to revenue loss for operators.
+Test calls are often sent internationally to confirm correct call termination and detect fraud techniques like “grey routes,” which illegitimately terminate calls, leading to revenue loss.

-5. Cost Savings: By detecting and preventing fraud early, TCG helps operators avoid substantial financial losses associated with fraudulent activities.
+By detecting and preventing fraud early, TCG helps operators avoid substantial financial losses associated with fraudulent activities.

 Types of Telecom Fraud Detected Using TCG

-5. PBX Hacking: Fraudsters hack into PBX systems to make unauthorized calls.
+Fraudsters hack into PBX systems to make unauthorized calls.
 TCG can simulate PBX call patterns to detect vulnerabilities.

 How TCG Works

-Test Script Creation:
+1. Test Script Creation

-1. Simulating international calls to high-risk destinations.
+• Simulating international calls to high-risk destinations.

-2. Testing premium rate numbers.
+• Testing premium rate numbers.

-3. Generating calls during off-peak hours to detect unusual activity.
+• Generating calls during off-peak hours to detect unusual activity.

-Test Call Generation:
+2. Test Call Generation

-Analysis and Reporting:
+4. Analysis and Reporting

 Benefits of Using TCG in Fraud Management